-Along with renewed public involvement, there is a need to improve the management of pollutants and the cleanup technologies used at the main site and Site 300.
+Along with renewed public involvement, there is a need to improve the management of pollutants and the cleanup technologies used at the Main Site and Site 300.

-At the main site, the Lab has deferred completing a focused feasibility study to address the commingling of radioactive tritium and chlorinated solvents.
+At the Main Site, the Lab has deferred completing a focused feasibility study to address the commingling of radioactive tritium and chlorinated solvents.
 Presently there is no role for the community in remedy selection.
-Moreover, there are four "pilot projects" underway requiring greater community oversight.
-They involve bio-remediation, injection of zero-valent iron, in-situ thermal treatment of contaminants and pneumatic "fracking" to open pathways to contaminants trapped in clays.
+Moreover, there are several "pilot projects" underway requiring greater community oversight.
+They involve bio-remediation, injection of zero-valent iron, and in-situ thermal treatment of contaminants.
 Decisions will be made about where and when to use these technologies.
+Residents need to be at the table.

-At Site 300, there is incomplete characterization of contaminants in soils, particularly in an area used for bomb design tests involving depleted uranium, or DU, as well as issues concerning high explosive contamination of the soil and groundwater.
-The remedial investigation/feasibility study to determine the best DU cleanup technology and the cleanup levels to be attained is lagging a year or more behind schedule and lacking a regular public involvement process.
+At Site 300, there is incomplete characterization of contaminants in soils, particularly in two areas used for bomb design tests involving depleted uranium, or DU, as well as issues concerning high explosive contamination of soils and groundwater.
+The remedial investigation/feasibility study to determine the best DU cleanup technology and the cleanup levels to be attained is lagging behind schedule and lacking any regular public involvement process.